Germany: Social Democrats raise social reform issues at party conference | DW | 07.12.2019

 CDU head Annegret Kramp-Karrenbauer and other conservative leaders have rejected renegotiating the coalition agreement.

-Other senior party members winning a spot on the executive included Brandenburg Premier Dietmar Woidke, Lower Saxony's Interior Minister Boris Pistorius and the party's head in the state of Saxony, Martin Dulig.
+Other senior party members winning a spot on the executive included Brandenburg Premier Dietmar Woidke, Lower Saxony State Interior Minister Boris Pistorius and the party's head in the state of Saxony, Martin Dulig.

-The SPD has consistely slipped in opinion polls, with the latest Trendbarometer poll for broadcasters RTL/n-tv putting the party at just 11%, behind conservatives at 28%, Greens at 22% and the far-right Alternative for Germany at 14%.
+The SPD has consistently slipped in opinion polls, with the latest Trendbarometer poll for broadcasters RTL/n-tv putting the party at just 11%, behind the conservatives at 28%, Greens at 22% and the far-right Alternative for Germany at 14%.

 cw/aw (AFP, dpa)